vorth/j4ts/README.md

 # J4TS
-Java APIs in TypeScript
+Java APIs for TypeScript

 The goal of J4TS is to implement some Java APIs in TypeScript when it makes sense.
 It intends to be usefull for the following cases:

 - Programmers used to the Java APIs can be more efficient using J4TS than when having to learn basic JavaScript APIs.
 - It can ease code sharing between Java and TypeScript/JavaScript (and also hopefully, ease the understanding and relationships between the Java fans and TypeScript/JavaScript ones).
 - Typically, J4TS can be used as a runtime for transpilers, so that you can use the Java APIs in your transpiled Java programs.
 So far, J4TS main target is the [JSweet transpiler](https://github.com/cincheo/jsweet), but it is not limited to it.
+In a way, J4TS can be seen as an alternative to GWT's JRE emulation library, but for TypeScript.

+J4TS currently covers a very small subset of the Java APIs, and is intended to be completed on-the-fly as more use cases are needed.
+So feel free to contribute.

 ## Examples
 ```TypeScript